Prateechit/Coding_challenge1/README.md

 Overview:

 This repository contains a Python-based tool to design plasmid DNA sequences based on user-defined specifications.
 The tool modifies an input DNA sequence by removing specified restriction enzyme sites and ensuring required genetic markers, producing a final plasmid sequence compatible with bacterial replication.
-This project was developed as part of a coding challenge focused on bioinformatics sequence manipulation, robustness, and reproducibility.

 ------------------------------------------------------------------------------------------------------------------------------------------------
 Features: